US Standard Light Rail Vehicle: Preserved in museums

-Manchester
+Manchester, UK

 In 2002, Manchester was the host city of the Commonwealth Games.
-Many of the venues used for the games were served by Metrolink, a regional light rail network which first opened in 1992.
+Many of the venues used for the games were served by the Manchester Metrolink, a regional light rail network which first opened in 1992.
 With capacity problems foreseen and thus requiring a short term solution, the Greater Manchester Passenger Transport Executive approached Muni about the possibility of buying redundant Boeing SLRVs.
 Two were purchased for $250 each for initial evaluation and shipped to England.

 Upon arrival in England in January 2002, 1226 was sent to Derby Litchurch Lane Works for assessment by Her Majesty's Railway Inspectorate to ensure it met UK safety standards, while 1326 was delivered directly to Metrolink's Queens Road Depot.
 Muni cars 1214, 1219, 1220, 1221, 1234, 1249, 1268, 1288, 1305, 1308, 1312 and 1327 were stored in the US pending the sale.

 Investigations concluded it was not economic to modify them for service in Manchester.
 The vehicle in Manchester was scrapped once the project was cancelled, while the vehicle in Derby was stored until 2016, at which point it too was broken up.